timvaniersel/WordPress-Plugin-Boilerplate/README.md

 * `plugin-name/admin` is for all admin-specific functionality
 * `plugin-name/public` is for all public-facing functionality

-Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.
+`Plugin_Name_Loader` class is used to register all filters and actions with WordPress.

 The example code provided shows how to register your hooks with the Loader class.

-### What About Other Features?

-The previous version of the WordPress Plugin Boilerplate included support for a number of different projects such as the [GitHub Updater](https://github.com/afragen/github-updater).

-These tools are not part of the core of this Boilerplate, as I see them as being additions, forks, or other contributions to the Boilerplate.

-The same is true of using tools like Grunt, Composer, etc. These are all fantastic tools, but not everyone uses them.
-In order to  keep the core Boilerplate as light as possible, these features have been removed and will be introduced in other editions, and will be listed and maintained on the project homepage.

 # Credits